evisvasiu/iot_coffee_machine/README.md

 ### Machine's buttons and display

-By using the machine's physical buttons, I have programmed the machine to be controlled by using these buttons and showing the current function on its inbuilt display.
+I have programmed the machine to be controlled by using its buttons and showing the current function on its inbuilt display.

 By pressing the left button (-) or right button (+), is possible to pass through each function (or menu).
 By pressing the "OK" button, the showing menu is selected and executed.
-The same messages will display at the same time as in the web interface.
+The same messages will appear at the same time as in the web interface.